Blazemeter/taurus/site/dat/docs/Services.md

 ## Resource Monitoring Service

 A frequest task for tests is to monitor target server's health.
 Monitoring service is built to collect data from those remote servers.
-At this time two type of services are supported:
+At this time two type of servers are supported:
- - [ServerAgent](http://jmeter-plugins.org/wiki/PerfMonAgent/) technology that is used by JMeter users for long time and
+ - [ServerAgent](http://jmeter-plugins.org/wiki/PerfMonAgent/) - technology that is used by JMeter users for long time and
  - [Graphite](https://graphite.readthedocs.org/en/latest/).

+### ServerAgent

 Shortly, you need to unzip and launch small Java server on each of your target servers and then specify [metrics](http://jmeter-plugins.org/wiki/PerfMonMetrics/) to collect under `services` item.
 For example:
 ```yaml